vana-com/vana-dlp-hotdog/docs/running_on_testnet.md

 You're now ready to deploy a DLP smart contract, creating your own data DAO.
 You will then register two validators through the smart contract.
 The validators will be running proof of contribution.

 1. Install hardhat: https://hardhat.org/hardhat-runner/docs/getting-started#installation
-2. Clone the DLP Smart Contract Repo: https://github.com/vana-com/vana-dlp-smart-contracts/tree/b282a05176b9bbe61ceae5811e8f1dd3aee72a5a (this version is compatible with the latest vana-dlp-chatgpt)
+2. Clone the DLP Smart Contract Repo: https://github.com/vana-com/vana-dlp-smart-contracts/tree/b282a05176b9bbe61ceae5811e8f1dd3aee72a5a (this version is compatible with the latest vana-dlp-hotdog)
 3. Install dependencies

 ```bash
 yarn install
 ```

 4. Create an `.env` file for the smart contract repo.
 You will need the owner address and private key.
-You can create a new key by following [the instructions on the README](https://github.com/vana-com/vana-dlp-chatgpt?tab=readme-ov-file#generate-validator-encryption-keys).
+You can create a new key by following [the instructions on the README](https://github.com/vana-com/vana-dlp-hotdog?tab=readme-ov-file#generate-validator-encryption-keys).

 ```bash
 jq -r '.address' ~/.vana/wallets/owner/coldkey